-I had the pleasure of attending a meeting of the Division commanders and National Officers held at the request of Commander-in-Chief Johnson at Hotel McAlpin on October 15.
-At this meeting Commander-in-Ohtef Johnson expressed the opinion that nothing could be of greater benefit to the Order than personal visits to the various Camps and personal letters from the Division Commanders and National Officers to the brothers.
+I had the pleasure of attending a meeting of the Division Commanders and National Officers held at the request of Com-mander-in-Chief Johnson at Hotel McAlpin on October 15 At this meeting Commander-in-Ohlef Johnson expressed the opinion this incoming could be of greater benefit to the Order than per-sonal visits to the various Camps and personal letters from the Division Commanders and National Officers to the brothers.
 I promised Commander-in-Chief Johnson that I would do all in my power to follow his wishes, and now at the close of his term I can report having given at least two evenings a week to the visiting and having written one letter a day from the date of the above mentioned meeting up to and including this day.
 This all I have accomplished notwithstanding the fact that I was appointed and have acted on the committees for the various war drives.